ryliecc/capstone-java/README.md

 2. Build and run the Docker image for the "Budget App."
 3. Access the application in your web browser.

-Stay tuned for further updates and contributions to the project.
 Happy budgeting!

 [![SonarCloud](https://sonarcloud.io/images/project_badges/sonarcloud-orange.svg)](https://sonarcloud.io/summary/new_code?id=ryliecc_capstone-java-backend)

 ---

-*Note: This ReadMe provides an overview of the project setup and its current features.
-For detailed instructions on building, running, and contributing to the "Budget App," refer to the project's documentation.*
+*Note: This ReadMe is the primary source of documentation for the "Budget App."
+For detailed instructions on building, running, and contributing to the project, refer to this ReadMe.*